swirlai/swirl-search/docs/Admin-Guide.md

 # Admin Guide

 {: .warning }
-This version applies to both editions of SWIRL!
+This version applies to all editions of SWIRL!

-# Local Installation

-TBD

-# Configuring SWIRL
+# Configuring SWIRL AI Connect

-## Configuring the SWIRL Environment
+## Configuring the Environment

-New in version 1.8, SWIRL uses `django-environ` to load important values such as hostname from a file called `.env`.
+SWIRL uses `django-environ` to load important values such as hostname from a file called `.env`.

 The file `.env.dist` contains expected defaults.
 If no `.env` file is created, then the `install.sh` script copy this file to `.env` prior to startup.